nirv-ai/scripts/README.md

 ########### cd ./apps/nirvai-core-nomad/dev
+# you only need to do this the first time
 # symlink the json & yaml files
 ln -s ../../../.env.development.compose.* .
 # symlink the nmd script (expected to be a sibling of nirvai/core)